skivvyjs/skivvy/docs/guide/01-adding-tasks.md

 skivvy install browserify
 ```

-> _This will install the npm module named `skivvy-package-browserify` from the npm registry, and add it to the current project's `devDependencies` field in its `package.json` file._
+> _This will install the npm module named `@skivvy/skivvy-package-browserify` from the npm registry, and add it to the current project's `devDependencies` field in its `package.json` file._

 After running this command, all the tasks defined in the `browserify` package are immediately available for use via `skivvy run [task]`.

 ### Adding tasks from scoped npm packages

-As well as globally-published packages, Skivvy was designed to integrate seamlessly with npm's [scoped packages](https://docs.npmjs.com/misc/scope).
-For example, your company might have various Skivvy packages that are not for public use and therefore have to be stored as private scoped npm modules.
+As well as supporting official packages within the `@skivvy` namespace, Skivvy was designed to integrate seamlessly with npm's [scoped packages](https://docs.npmjs.com/misc/scope).
+For example, your company might have various Skivvy packages that are not for public use and therefore have to be stored as private scoped npm modules, or you might have a collection of packages with tasks tailored to your particular needs.

 You can install a scoped Skivvy package as follows: